 How do I apply?

-In the first instance contact Rob Whitehouse at Garden Organic who are running the Lets Waste Less Volunteer programme on behalf of Worcestershire County Council.
+In the first instance contact Resource Futures, who are running the Lets Waste Less Volunteer programme on behalf of Worcestershire County Council.

-Rob can be contacted on email@example.com.
-He will send you an application form which you can fill in and return and he will then begin the process.
+They can be contacted on email@example.com.
+They will send you an application form which you can fill in and return and that will begin the process.

 The initial training takes place over 2 days (usually a weekend) and you will be given a basic grounding on all aspects of waste prevention and recycling.